 Maintaining Consistent Lighting for a Cohesive Product Catalog:

 Consistency in lighting across your product catalog creates a unified and professional look.
 Establishing a standardized lighting setup and using the same techniques throughout your shoot ensures that all your products have a consistent and coherent appearance.
+Moreover, as brands aim for a cohesive presentation, paying attention to product visuals becomes crucial.
+Some businesses even go a step further to create their own packaging designs, aligning with the visual identity cultivated through consistent lighting and photography techniques.

 The Role of Editing and Post-Processing